 - Potentially for all those snacks on the way to the airport.

 - You know how the flight to Europe feels LONG?
 Well, from Melbourne, it’s even longer.

-- It’s flat AF.
+- It’s really flat.
 Flat = ain’t no decent views around here.